n-xiao/mable/README.md

 # Mable
 > [!IMPORTANT]
-> Mable is in an open-beta stage and is only suitable for use by testers/developers.
+> Mable is in open-beta: it is only suitable for use by testers and developers.
 >

 ## About